More parallels. This time, it's baseball.

 So why is that relevant?

-If you're an athlete (in any sport) and train with us, you'll be able to utilize certain skills for personal protection, combatives, and channel athletic already developed attributes.
+If you're an athlete (in any sport) and train with us, you'll be able to turn your already acquired athletic attributes into skills for personal protection and combatives almost immediately.

 Get training at Radius Factor and experience the parallels for yourself.